jonathanmalkin/LiftStrong/memory-bank/progress.md

 - ✅ Technical stack and development setup defined in techContext.md
 - ✅ Current work focus and next steps outlined in activeContext.md
 - ✅ Memory bank initialized with core documentation files
+- ✅ Project setup in Android Studio
+- ✅ Gradle configuration with dependencies
+- ✅ Application class and dependency injection setup
+- ✅ Navigation component configuration
+- ✅ Theme and style resources
-- ✅ App launcher icons created and implemented
+- ✅ App launcher icons
-- ✅ VS Code configured for Android development with extensions and project settings
+- ✅ VS Code setup for Android development
+- ✅ Room database structure with entity classes
+- ✅ Data Access Objects (DAOs) for database operations
+- ✅ Repository interfaces and implementations
+- ✅ Main activity with navigation host
+- ✅ Bottom navigation implementation
+- ✅ Basic UI structure for main screens (fragments and layouts)

 ## What's Left to Build

-The entire application needs to be built.
-Here's a high-level breakdown of the major components that need to be implemented:

-### Core Infrastructure
-- [x] Project setup in Android Studio
-- [x] Gradle configuration with dependencies
-- [x] Application class and dependency injection setup
-- [x] Navigation component configuration
-- [x] Theme and style resources
-- [x] App launcher icons
-- [x] VS Code setup for Android development
+While significant progress has been made, several key components still need to be implemented:

 ### Data Layer
-- [ ] Room database implementation
-- [ ] Entity classes for all data models
+- [ ] Complete data model relationships and queries
-- [ ] Data Access Objects (DAOs)
+- [ ] Implement data converters for complex types
-- [ ] Repository implementations
+- [ ] Add database migrations strategy
-- [ ] DataStore for user preferences
+- [ ] Implement DataStore for user preferences

 ### UI Layer
-- [ ] Main activity with navigation host
-- [ ] Bottom navigation implementation
-- [ ] Exercise module UI (list, details, search)
+- [ ] Complete exercise module UI (list, details, search)
-- [ ] Workout module UI (templates, active workout, history)
+- [ ] Finish workout module UI (active workout logging, history)
-- [ ] Progress module UI (graphs, PRs, statistics)
+- [ ] Implement progress module UI (graphs, PRs, statistics)
-- [ ] Settings module UI (user preferences)
+- [ ] Complete settings module UI (user preferences)
+- [ ] Add data binding for all UI components
+- [ ] Implement RecyclerView adapters for all list views

 ### Features
-- [ ] Exercise database functionality
+- [ ] Exercise database functionality with search and filtering
-- [ ] Workout logging and tracking
+- [ ] Active workout logging and tracking
 - [ ] Rest timer implementation
-- [ ] Progress tracking and visualization
+- [ ] Progress tracking and visualization with charts
-- [ ] Workout templates
+- [ ] Workout templates creation and management
-- [ ] Personal records tracking
+- [ ] Personal records tracking and notifications
-- [ ] User settings and preferences
+- [ ] User settings and preferences management
+- [ ] Data backup and restore functionality

 ## Known Issues

-As no code has been written yet, there are no known issues in the implementation.
-However, some potential challenges have been identified:
+As the project is still in the implementation phase, some challenges have been identified:

-1. **Performance Optimization**: Ensuring smooth performance during workout logging, especially with frequent database operations.
+1. **Database Query Optimization**: Need to optimize complex queries for workout history and progress tracking to ensure good performance.

-2. **UI Responsiveness**: Creating an intuitive and efficient UI for workout logging that minimizes user interaction during workouts.
+2. **UI Responsiveness**: The workout logging interface needs to be optimized for quick interactions during active workouts.

-3. **Data Visualization**: Implementing effective progress visualization that provides meaningful insights to users.

-4. **Database Design**: Designing a flexible database schema that can accommodate future feature additions.
+3. **Navigation Flow**: Some navigation paths between fragments need refinement for a smoother user experience.

+4. **Data Visualization**: Implementation of progress charts will require careful design to provide meaningful insights.

-## Next Milestone: Project Setup and Basic Infrastructure
+## Next Milestone: Core Workout Functionality

-The next milestone is to set up the Android project and implement the basic infrastructure:
+The next milestone is to complete the core workout tracking functionality:

-- [ ] Create Android project in Android Studio
+- [ ] Implement active workout logging interface
-- [ ] Configure Gradle with necessary dependencies
+- [ ] Add functionality to create and log workout sets
-- [ ] Set up project structure following MVVM architecture
+- [ ] Implement rest timer feature
-- [ ] Implement Room database with initial entities
+- [ ] Connect workout UI to the repository layer
-- [ ] Create basic UI scaffolding with navigation
+- [ ] Add workout history view

 Target completion: TBD

 ## Overall Progress

 ```
-[▓▓▓▓▓▓░░░░░░░░░░░░░░░░░░░░░░░░░░░░] ~15%
+[▓▓▓▓▓▓▓▓▓▓▓▓▓▓░░░░░░░░░░░░░░░░░░░░] ~40%
 ```

-The project is approximately 15% complete, with the planning and documentation phase completed and initial implementation begun.
-The app launcher icons have been created and implemented, and the project infrastructure is set up.
-The next phase will involve implementing the core features.
+The project is approximately 40% complete.
+The planning and documentation phase is complete, and significant progress has been made on the implementation of the core architecture, database layer, and basic UI components.
+The next phase will focus on implementing the core features and refining the user interface.

 This progress tracking document will be updated regularly as the project advances through different phases of development.